Bekind-Labs/tb-changelog/README.md

 # Save to a file
 npx tb-changelog --from v1.0.0 --to v1.1.0 --output CHANGELOG.md

-# Use light format (story titles only)
-npx tb-changelog --from v1.0.0 --to v1.1.0 --format github-light
 ```

 ## 📸 Output Examples & Formats